 Fractures, damaged fillings, or sinus problems can also cause tooth pain.
-Examination, medical history, X-rays and other tests determines which of these scenarios to address.
+Examination, medical history, X-rays, and other tests determine which of these scenarios to address.
 Your dentist uses bonding, re-filling, crowns, or veneers to fix some of these issues.

 Your dentist works to alleviate your throbbing tooth pain by finding the cause and correcting the problem.
 Waiting until normal business hours is not always necessary when your dentist works to see you quickly.
 Remedying your pain and the underlying issue to get you back to your daily routine is always the goal.

 Do you have any questions about the Throbbing Tooth Pain treatment?
 For more information or to schedule an appointment with the best cosmetic dentist Park Avenue Smiles please contact our dentistry center in Yonkers, NY.